himham-jak/new-jak-sound-tool/README.md

 VAGWAD
 ---
 VAGWAD files are dialogue banks of [adpcm](https://github.com/himham-jak/adpcm) recordings in VAGp format.
 They're used in every entry in the series, but Jak and Daxter uses big-endian in some places where the later games use little-endian.
 VAGWAD files are made up of two parts: a standard sized header and a series of adpcm recordings.

+Related links
+---
+- My previous [sloppy iteration]() of this tool.
+- The [Neopets:TDF tool]() I forked to make the previous version.
+- A similar project by [Luminar Light](https://github.com/LuminarLight/JakAudioTool).